parisepigenetics/RASflow_EDC/README.md

 30 directories, 0 files
 ```
 If you don't find what you need, you can ask for it on [IFB community support](https://community.france-bioinformatique.fr/).
-In case you don't have a quick answer, you can download what you need in your folder (and remove it when it's available in the common banks).
+In case you don't have a quick answer, you can download or produce the indexes you need in your folder (and remove it when it's available in the common banks).

 **HISAT2 indexes** can be found [here](http://daehwankimlab.github.io/hisat2/download/).
 Right click on the file you need and copy the link.
 Then paste the link to `wget`.
 When downloading is over, you have to decompress the file.
 ```
-[mhennion@clust-slurm-client index]$ wget https://cloud.biohpc.swmed.edu/index.php/s/hg38/download
+[username@clust-slurm-client RASflow_IFB]$ wget https://cloud.biohpc.swmed.edu/index.php/s/hg38/download
 --2020-05-25 11:03:21--  https://cloud.biohpc.swmed.edu/index.php/s/hg38/download
 Resolving cloud.biohpc.swmed.edu (cloud.biohpc.swmed.edu)...
 129.112.9.92
 Connecting to cloud.biohpc.swmed.edu (cloud.biohpc.swmed.edu)|129.112.9.92|:443... connected.